snorkleboy/fab/readmes/readme.md

 1) Never directly mutate state, use setState(modifiedCopyOfPreviousState) or setState({sameKey:{sameKey:"new value"}})
 - - most standard methods of cloning an object in javascript are shallow, be vigilant when creating nested objects in state and updating them or changes to state will unpredictably not be rendered.
 a) if you are considering modifying the dom directly reconsider it atleast once.
 You can probably turn something into a managed component and achieve the same affect.
-b) pay attention to unique key warnings.
-The potential bugs from that are generally not worth the cost
+b) avoid getting keys by string value, create something like an enum object and reference the values from that to avoid name mismatchn errors. there is no static type checking to help you on your way.

 React follows a MVC pattern in a component based framework.
 Every component has managed state as its model, some event handlers that act as controllers, and views that render based on state.
 Every component can render other components and inject 'props'.
 These props can be anything, another components state, event handlers, even other components.

 tech primer-
 react uses JSX.
 We use es16+ js.
 You can use sass to style programatically.
 You can use jest to test.
 You need webpack to transform and bundle the code into something a browser can execute.
+There is some code with webpack that automatically registers your features and decorators and creates sanity tests.

 basic
 stateless components without props
-- pure functions(stateless)

 the most basic react component is simply a string